nightgolfer/squiish/README.md

 - I'm only running Squiish locally, for personal use.
 I have no idea how it will fare in an online environment; YMMV + use at own peril!
 - Only tested with JPG output and ~10 JPG file batches.
 Everything probably works, but I don't know for certain.
-- Completely vibe-coded with Codex/ChatGPT 5.2; less than ideal code is to be expected.
+- Completely vibe-coded with help from Codex/ChatGPT 5.2; less than ideal code is to be expected.

 # To-do / ideas